ConPaaS-team/conpaas/docs/userguide.rst

 creating applications, services etc. Note that the services are also only accessible from your local machine.

-Note that also *Horizon* (the Openstack dashboard) is running on it as well.
+Note that also *Horizon* (the OpenStack dashboard) is running on it as well.
 In case you are curious and want to have a look under the hood, Horizon can be reached (using HTTP, not HTTPS) at the same IP address::